Lianyan7/Machine-Learning-Classifiers-for-Rapid-Building-Damage-Assessment/README.md

 Li, L., Chang-Richards, A., et al. (2025).
 A machine learning-supported rapid classification of building damage following the 2010–2011 Canterbury earthquakes.
 Engineering Structures.

-To run the script, three documents are needed.
-Two of these are empirical datasets from the 2010–2011 Canterbury earthquake sequence (CES): DEE.xlsx and RBA.xlsx.
-The third document is the Python file, ML Classifiers.py, which includes the implementation of the four classifiers for training and testing each model, followed by the generation of a confusion matrix visualisation.
+This research was conducted with ethics approval granted by the University of Auckland Human Participants Ethics Committee (Reference Number 25474).
+The data utilised in this research contains sensitive building property information and is therefore confidential.
+However, a subset of the non-confidential data can be made available upon request.
+The Python file, ML Classifiers.py, includes the implementation of the four classifiers for training and testing each model, followed by the generation of a confusion matrix visualisation.

 This repository is intended for academic and professional use and contributes to the advancement of rapid post-disaster damage assessment methodologies.